 § Commonwealth v.
 Warren, 475 Mass.
 530 (Mass.
 2016) (holding that defendant did not behave in an inherently suspicious manner by attempting to evade police interaction when approached for a report of a break-in.)
 This case cited Boston Police Department data and a 2014 ACLU of Massachusetts report on racially discriminatory department practices that disproportionately targeted Black and Latino communities.

 § US. v.
 Smith, 794 F.2d 681 (7thCir.
 2015)(finding that a black male defendant was seized and not free to leave).
-The court’s opinion highlighted fact that Mr. Smith was black male in urban areas; that police relations were strained and that Mr. Smith knew any wrong move could result in death.
+The court’s opinion highlighted fact that Mr. Smith was a black male in urban areas; that police relations were strained and that Mr. Smith knew any wrong move could result in death.
 The Federal Public Defender’s brief cited police misconduct studies.

 § Everett Miles v.
 United States, DCCA, No. 13-CF-1523, March 29, 2018 (finding that flight by black male was not per se incriminating and referencing the “proliferation of visually documented police shootings of African Americans…and the Black Lives Matter protests.”
 At 17)